Home Energy Management

 You really need to be an electrician to do this.
 Legrand do not make information easy to find either, so I did employ a certified electrician and between us we worked out how it was all done.
 He had two main jobs:

-1. Connect the two distribution panels, which is outside of the scope of this post, and
+- Connect the two distribution panels, which is outside of the scope of this post but was done by running a very thick cable from one to the other, and

 Setup the gateway controller in Apple Home.

 I already have a Netatmo account, so login was easy.
-Then it was to get into setup.
+Then it was into setup.

 You just start the set up, and then it wants access to your location.